NewPage Corporation

 saw competitors emerging such as Cutler Hammer, Sick Optic, ULMA

 and some Asian manufacturers.
-At the same time, larger multinational companies were looking to diversify into other industries they
+At the same time, larger multinational

 felt would enhance current technologies they offered.
 One such

-company was Leigh Controls Ltd. As
+company was Leigh Controls Ltd. As a leading technology supplier

-a leading technology supplier involved in aerospace and industrial
+involved in aerospace and industrial applications, Leigh Controls

-applications, Leigh Controls was considered a leader worldwide similar
+was considered a leader worldwide similar to the Siemens, Honeywell

-to the Siemens, Honeywell and ABB of today.
+and ABB of today.

 Involved in